-Show described as lighthearted mix of celebrity interviews and feature segs; Urich also will do occasional field pieces.
+“The Robert Urich Show” is described as a lighthearted mix of celebrity interviews and feature segs on “everyday people who have done extraordinary things.”
+Urich also will occasionally venture outside the studio for field pieces.

 Buena Vista is considering offering the hourlong show as a midseason replacement or a fall 1998 entry, depending on how the project is received over the next few weeks by TV station buyers.

 “The (syndie) marketplace is very complicated right now,” said Mort Marcus, president of Buena Vista TV.
 “Some station groups have midseason needs, some have openings in the fall (of 1998.)
 The launch date will depend on the needs of the major groups we go with.”

 Marcus added that Buena Vista was not looking to bring another syndie talker into a crowded field, but Urich’s “charming” perf in the pilot for the chatshow changed his mind.

 “60 Minutes” veteran Marley Klaus has signed on with the show as executive producer.
 Klaus most recently worked with Urich on the ABC reality show “Vital Signs,” also produced by Buena Vista.